flipkart-incubator/pibify/annotation-processor/src/main/java/com/flipkart/pibify/serde/serde.md

 Support for

 1. Native Java Types [done]
-2. Arrays of Native Java Types
+2. Arrays of Native Java Types [done]
 3. @JsonIgnore
 4. @JsonProperty on arbitrary methods
 5. @JsonProperty with renaming fields (should be noOp)